 Enter the Hyper Gauntlet, an adrenaline infused manic dodge-em-up arena of high-speed obstacles and twitch reaction.
 Hurtle ever forwards through gaps between blue and red obstacles.
 With each obstacle passed your score increases, but so does your speed!
 Use the tactical slow motion to postpone the inevitable and rack up the high score.

 Racing through tiny gaps at chaotic speeds may not sound overly exciting, but it most definitely is.
 There’s something appealing, borderline addicting even, about trying to set a higher and higher score in a game like this.
 The barrier for entry is pretty low too, as I’d say most will be able to jump right in and get started, adding to its competitive design.
-Ain’t all about reflexes though, as power-ups – which are often genuine lifesavers – are also part of the mix.
+It isn’t all about reflexes though, as power-ups – which are often genuine lifesavers – are also part of the mix.
 But for the most part, Hyper Gauntlet is a game that’ll truly put your skills to the test, as you try to get a better run going.
 Practice makes perfect!